BogiSyderbo/FakeNewsProject/README.md

 Make sure that you have the 995KFakeNewsCoruput_subset (995,000_rows.csv) in the directory.
 Sometimes there is an error when trying the cleaned csv, when using a dataset that already is on the local machine.
 When trying to load the cleaned data tokens will be seperated chars instead of words.
 This issue is solved by downloading 995,000_rows.csv fresh from Absalon.

-**To recreate the conda env that is needed to run the notebook, open a terminal and run the command in the FakeNewsProject directory:** conda create --n "fake_news" python=3.10 conda activate fake_news pip install -r requirements.txt
+**To recreate the conda env that is needed to run the notebook, open a terminal and run the following commands in the FakeNewsProject directory:**
+- conda create --n "fake_news" python=3.10
+- conda activate fake_news
+- pip install -r requirements.txt

 install the ipykernel package if prompted to when trying to run the notebook